JanMP/order-diff/Readme.md

 * `rhs` - the right-hand operand; the object being compared structurally with the origin object.
 * `prefilter` - an optional function that determines whether difference analysis should continue down the object graph.
 * `acc` - an optional accumulator/array (requirement is that it have a `push` function).
 Each difference is pushed to the specified accumulator.
 * `orderIndependent` - an optional indicate array and object order dependence. default array with order and object without order.
 IF true array will without order, false object will with order.
+IF a function can return true\false\undefined with difference path.
 * `scale` - an optional float that similarity more than that indicate two objects is similar with each other. the default is 0.5(50%).
 If it is true two object must equal.
+IF a function can return a float with difference path.

 Returns either an array of changes, if there are no changes, [].